-Q: Where should I turn to next for help relieving my pain and other symptoms caused by a herniated disc?
+Q: Where should I turn to for help relieving the symptoms caused by a herniated disc?

 Q: Will existing hardware affect my surgery?

 A: Many patients with hardware have successful results with our surgery.
 Some may even be candidates for hardware removal.
 We can also remove scar tissue buildup from previous surgery.
 After reviewing your MRI report, we can give you a better idea of whether or not we would be able to help.

 Q: How long is the rehabilitation period after surgery at Laser Spine Institute?